SAP/spartacus-docs/_pages/telco/customer-product-inventory.md

 ## Overview

-The Customer Product Inventory (CPI) feature enables the logged in customers who are browsing the Telco & Utilities Spartacus (TUA) Storefront to view their subscriptions information and subscribed products, as imported in the Telco & Utilities Accelerator from the external systems.
+Online customers use the Customer Product Inventory (CPI) feature to view their subscriptions and subscribed product information.
+Customers can also manage their subscriptions with proper authorization.
+Entries in the Customer Product Inventory are created and updated from backend systems once the subscribed offerings have been provisioned.

 ## Business Use Cases

-### Viewing All Subscriptions
+### Viewing Subscriptions

 From the **Account** menu drop-down, click **Subscriptions**.
-All subscriptions are displayed.

-### Viewing Details of Subscribed Products in a Tile Format

-1. From the **Account** menu drop-down, click **Subscriptions**.
-All subscriptions are displayed.
-2. Click the header that shows the subscriber ID.
-For example, **1040123111111**.
-The subscribed products are displayed in a tile format.

-**Note:** The subscriptions owner will see all subscription information, including contract information and pricing details.
-However, the subscriptions beneficiary will see limited subscriptions information.
-For example, no contract duration and pricing details will be displayed.
+All subscriptions and respective subscribed products are displayed along with the contract start and end dates and status.
+Depending on user authorization, additional information can be viewed and managed.

 ### Viewing the Usage Consumption of a Subscribed Product in a Pie Chart